ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/03-filter.md

 Transfer ChIPseq-filter-report_multiqc_report.html and ATACseq-filter-report_multiqc_report.html to your computer and open it in a web browser.

 Or in case of emergency, download this copy: [ChIPseq-filter-report_multiqc_report.html](ChIPseq-filter-report_multiqc_report.html) and [HTSMultiQC-filter-report_multiqc_report.html](ATACseq-filter-report_multiqc_report.html) for the ATACseq

-**TODO**

-1. Download a sample's final bam file for both the ChIPseq and ATACseq experiment and load into the WEB IGV viewer, explore.